Rydilly/bloom_filter/README.md

 $$e^{-nk/m} = \frac{1}{2}$$

-which is the same as saying **the filter is optimal when exactly half the bits are set** — a really pretty result.
+which is the same as saying **the filter is optimal when exactly half the bits are set** .

 Substituting back gives $p = (1/2)^k$, and rearranging: